-The groups and activities take place mainly in the local community, however we do provide some groups and activities within our community buildings, in the following areas:
+The groups and activities take place mainly in the local community, however we do provide some groups and activities within our community buildings in the following areas:

 - Athersley South

-You would be expected to travel to and from any group or activity that you choose to attend, whether this is in the local community or at one of the community buildings.
+You'd be expected to travel to and from any group or activity that you choose to attend, whether this is in the local community or at one of the community buildings.

 We provide flexible support during daytime hours.